fralonra/wgs/README.md

 The latest version of `wgs` is **wgs 1**.

+_Notice_ The very first version of `wgs` does not include `version` field and uses a `texture` function to render textures which is conflicting with the keyword in `GLSL`.
+Thus, this first version is not compatible with any later versions.

 ## How to write wgs

 [WgShadertoy](https://github.com/fralonra/wgshadertoy) is a cross-platform program helps you read and write your `wgs` files.